What is a USDA HOME Loan

 Refinancing should result in a tangible benefit for the homeowner, such as a lower interest rate, reduced monthly mortgage payments, or the elimination of private mortgage insurance (PMI).
 The refinancing should improve the homeowner’s financial situation.

 The property being refinanced must be the homeowner’s primary residence.
 USDA Loans are not available for refinancing investment or rental properties.

 TYPES OF USDA Home Loans

 It’s important to find the right type of loan that fits your unique financial situation.
-Contact one of PRMG’s home mortgage experts today!
+Contact one of PRMG’s home mortgage professionals today!
 We’ve been serving customers just like you for over 22 years.
-Your mortgage expert’s guidance can help you make an informed decision and secure your USDA Home Loan.
+Your mortgage professional’s guidance can help you make an informed decision and secure your USDA Home Loan.